Kazu010101/Python-Project/README.md

 * Lists and data handling
 * User input and validation
 * Game logic and state management
-* Code refactoring and optimization
+* Code refactoring and optimisation

 ---